 - Mood swings

-One of the keys to the long-term success of sobriety is to be fully aware of the underlying factors that fed the addiction.
+One of the keys to the long-term success of sobriety is to be fully aware of the underlying factors that feed the addiction.
 Therefore, the inpatient recovery process searches for the triggers of the addiction and helps with replacing unhealthy reactions with healthy alternatives.
 What to expect in rehab assessment can include:

 - Cognitive-Behavioral Therapy: This helps identify thought patterns and behavioral responses.
 This helps coach interrupting pre-conditioned responses, such as reaching for a substance, with something more constructive, such as exercise.